hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/115_the_method_and_the_means.md

 And this discrimination of food is, after all, of secondary importance.
-The very same passage quoted above is explained by Shankara in his Bhâshya on the Upanishads in a different way by giving an entirely different meaning to the word Âhâra, translated generally as food.
+The very same passage quoted above is explained by Shankara in his Bhāshya on the Upanishads in a different way by giving an entirely different meaning to the word Âhāra, translated generally as food.
 According to him, "That which is gathered in is Ahara.
 The knowledge of the sensations, such as sound etc., is gathered in for the enjoyment of the enjoyer (self); the purification of the knowledge which gathers in